Privacy · June 12, 2026

 10. Age requirement

 The Service is for adults aged 18 or older.
 We require an affirmative age statement at avatar creation and time-stamp it on your account.
 We do not knowingly collect personal information from anyone under 13 (the federal threshold under the Children’s Online Privacy Protection Act, 15 U.S.C. § 6501), from anyone under 16 (the California CCPA opt-in-to-sale-or-share threshold, though we do not sell or share), or from anyone under 18 (our own threshold).
-If we learn that we have collected information from a minor, we will delete it and terminate the account — except where the upload would constitute apparent child sexual abuse material (CSAM) within the meaning of 18 U.S.C. § 2256, in which case we will preserve the image and associated metadata for the period required by 18 U.S.C. § 2258A(h) and report to the National Center for Missing & Exploited Children CyberTipline as required by federal law.
+If we learn that we have collected information from a minor, we will delete it and terminate the account — except where the upload would constitute apparent child sexual abuse material (CSAM) within the meaning of 18 U.S.C. § 2256, in which case we will preserve the image and associated metadata, and report it to the National Center for Missing & Exploited Children CyberTipline, using the same procedural standards as 18 U.S.C. § 2258A applies to providers registered with NCMEC.

 12. How to reach us

 Privacy questions, rights requests, and complaints: support@bloomsee.app.
 General support: support@bloomsee.app.
-Mailing address: Bloomsee Studio LLC, Bloomsee Studio LLC — entity formation in progress, contact support@bloomsee.app.
+Mailing address: LOOKSY TECH - FZCO, IFZA Properties, Dubai Silicon Oasis, Dubai, UAE.

 13. Changes to this notice